The history of Spectravideo

 It was founded, in 1977, and took the Spectravideo name in 1988.

-They now sell their own range of Logic3 branded products for computers, game consoles and iPODs.
+They sold a range of Logic3 branded products for computers, game consoles and Apple iPOD.

 This story is work in progress.